 Reservations to create built-in models

-QUERY are used to run
+analytical queries, are also used to run

-CREATE MODEL queries
+CREATE MODEL queries for

-for BigQuery ML built-in models.
+BigQuery ML built-in models.
 Built-in model training and analytical

 Reservations to create external models

-ML_EXTERNAL type slots are used
+ML_EXTERNAL job type assignment can be used

-and external Google Cloud service costs.
+BigQuery slot and external Google Cloud service costs.

 BigQuery ML on-demand pricing